mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/XOR-Seed-Splitting-Theory-and-Practice.md

 ### <a id="a_ss">Seed Splitting with MMGen</a>

-The MMGen wallet implements the seed splitting and joining functionality described above via the commands [`mmgen-seedsplit`][SS] and [`mmgen-seedjoin`][SJ].
+MMGen Wallet implements the seed splitting and joining functionality described above via the commands [`mmgen-seedsplit`][SS] and [`mmgen-seedjoin`][SJ].
 Usage examples can be found on the `mmgen-seedsplit` help screen.

-Shares can be made from and exported to all supported MMGen wallet formats.
+Shares can be made from and exported to all supported MMGen Wallet formats.
 This means you can split a BIP39 seed phrase, for example, and output the share back to BIP39 in one easy command: